plone/training/docs/voltoaddons/06-cell-renderer.md

 With the "schema tweaking code" we're doing three things:

 - add the columns from the file as choices to the "Column" widget
-- provide the "renderer" field with the available cellRenderer choices
+- provide the "renderer" field with the available `cellRenderer` choices
-- plug into the schemaExtender of the columnsField our own schema extender.
+- plug into the `schemaExtender` of the `columnsField` our own schema extender.

-And we'll replace the old schema tweak with the new one still in the `src/DataTable/DataTableEdit.js` component:
+And we'll replace the old schema tweak with the new one, still in the `src/DataTable/DataTableEdit.js` component:

 ```jsx
 const schema = tweakSchema(TableSchema(props), data, file_data);
 ```

-Notice the `columnsField.schemaExtender` bit, as that is a mechanism of the ObjectWidgetList to allow per-object schema customization.
+Notice the `columnsField.schemaExtender` bit, as that is a mechanism of the `ObjectWidgetList` to allow per-object schema customization.

 It is a function with signature `(schema, data, intl) => schema`

 ### Renderer within the view component

 Now that we have our renderers registered for our columns, it's time to use them in our component view.
-Back to the `src/DataTable/DataTableView.js` component, we'll need first we to import the Volto global registry as config:
+Back to the `src/DataTable/DataTableView.js` component, we'll need first to import the Volto global registry as config:

 ```jsx
 import config from '@plone/volto/registry';
 ```

-Then after our formatter we add the following renderer code:
+Then after our formatter, we add the following renderer code:

 ```jsx
 const Cell = ({ column, value }) => {